annp0/models-in-agda-pilot/FileSystem/FSComparison.md

     - **Pathnames**: Existing file systems usually separate the notion of files / directories themselves and their pathnames.
 We find this to be unnecessary: pathnames are used as unique identifiers, but when we talk about different objects in a modeling language, we are already identifying them in some way.
 Therefore we didn't explicitly define path names in our model.
     - **Metadata**: We can just include them as the information contained in files / directories.
     - **Storage Allocation etc.**: This aspect is ignored since the physical storage details are not the focus of our model.
+    - **Symbolic and Hard Links**: Many real-world file systems (e.g., Unix-based systems like ext4, Btrfs) support symbolic links and hard links that create non-tree structures.
+Symbolic links can point to arbitrary paths, and hard links allow a single file to have multiple parent directories.
+Our model deliberately restricts to tree hierarchies for simplicity and understandability.
+This means our model is not accurate for file systems with link features.
+    - **Other Limitations**: Our model also omits several other real-world filesystem features:
+        - **Special File Types**: Device files, pipes, sockets (common in Unix systems)
+        - **Copy-on-Write and Snapshots**: Features in modern filesystems like Btrfs, ZFS
+        - **Virtual Filesystems**: /proc, /sys in Linux that don't correspond to disk storage
 - **Pragmatic Feature**: The model retains the essential features of a file system: the APIs of our model have given ways to extract the information in files, provide all access to the file system structure, and to modify the system by adding / removing objects.
 This can be use in place of the original.

 As for characteristics: